ltonetwork/mongodb-rest/README.md

 GET /db/collection?token=234d43fdg-34324d-dd-dsdf-f435d
 ```

-To enable add `auth` to config.json.
+To enable authentication add `auth` to config.json.
 It is an object that requires at least two fields:

 * usersDBConnection - mongodb uri where we'll store tokens.
 * tokenDBConnection - mongodb uri where we'll find a `users` collection to check usernames and passwords.